knurling-rs/knurling-session-20q4/src/sessions/hello_sensor.md

 We'll go over this method in detail, because all other methods are just variations of this theme.

+✅ Add the method to the `SCD30` impl block.

 ```rust
 pub fn get_firmware_version(&mut self) -> Result<[u8; 2], Error> {
     let command:[u8; 2] = [0xd1, 0x00];